fortythreesam/FourthYearProject/report/report.md

 ## Acknowledgements

-Firstly, I would like to thank Dr. John Mullane for his help and guidence in this project.
+Firstly, I would like to thank Dr. John Mullane for his help and guidance in this project.
 I am especially thankful for the opportunity to learn about this field of computer science.
 It has given me a big appreciation for the areas of image processing, genetic algorithms, and linear algebra.

 I'm very thankful to my family for always being here for me and supporting me throughout my whole life.
 Especially my parents who have always done everything they can to ensure that I am happy.
 They have always motivated me to work harder and to appreciate what I'm doing.

 Finally, I would also like to thank my friends who have the whole process more enjoyable.
 In many ways they have inspired me to keep challenging myself and improve in any area I can.
-I'm also thankful to everyone in Netsoc who have mativated me through the work they do in and out of the society.
+I'm also thankful to everyone in Netsoc who have motivated me through the work they do in and out of the society.